atmist/snazzy-info-window/README.md

 #### maxWidth

-The max width of the content wrapper excluding padding.
+The max width in pixels of the content wrapper excluding padding and border.

-- Type: _string_
+- Type: _numeric_
-- Example: `'200px'`
+- Example: `200`

 #### maxHeight

-The max height of the content wrapper excluding padding.
+The max height in pixels of the content wrapper excluding padding and border.

-- Type: _string_
+- Type: _numeric_
-- Example: `'200px'`
+- Example: `200`

 #### offset